PRECURSORS OF CUTANEOUS MELANOMA

 AGE OF ONSET Children and adults.

-PREVALENCE DN are present in 5% of the general white population.
-They occur in almost every patient with familial cutaneous melanoma and in 30 to 50% of patients with sporadic nonfamilial primary melanomas of the skin.
+PREVALENCE Dysplastic nevi (DN) are present in 2% to 10% of White people.
+They occur in almost every patient with familial cutaneous melanoma and in 30% to 50% of patients with sporadic nonfamilial primary melanomas of the skin.

 SEX Equal in males and females.

 RACE White persons.
 Rarely seen in the Asian, Brown, and Black population.

 Multiple loci have been implicated in familial melanoma/DN syndrome, and it is likely that DN is a complex heterogeneous trait.
 It is assumed that an abnormal clone of melanocytes can be activated by exposure to sunlight.
 Immunosuppressed patients (renal transplantation) with DN have a higher incidence of melanoma.
 DN favor the exposed areas of the skin, particularly intermittently sun exposed (e.g., back) and this may be related to the degree of sun exposure.
 However, DN may also occur in completely covered areas.

 DURATION OF LESIONS DN usually arises later in childhood than common acquired melanocytic nevus (MN), which first appear in late childhood, just before puberty.
 New lesions continue to develop over many years in affected persons; in contrast, common acquired MN do not appear after middle age and disappear entirely in older persons.
 DN are thought not to undergo spontaneous regression as much as common acquired MN.
 Also, whereas common MN are usually in a roughly comparable stage of development in a given body region (e.g., junctional, compound, dermal), DN appear “out of step,” e.g., a mix of large and small, flat and raised, tan, and very dark lesions (Fig. 12-1).